pricefx/pfxprobe/README.md

                    only on first one
  -n                Execute CodeNarc analysis
  -p                Execute pfxprobe analysis
  -rulefile <arg>   Path to ruleset file relative to project directory.
-To
+By
-                   use default Accelerator ruleset, use
+                   default Accelerators team ruleset is used.
+Custom configurations can be created using codenarc.ruleset
-                   `/codenarc.ruleset`
+                   file as a template
 ```

 ### CLI Usage